threewisemonkeys-as/cai/debug_gym_bundle/free_env_buggen_instructions.md

 Your task is to implement a new feature in this codebase.
 First go through the codebase and identify a suitable new feature to add.
 Come up with a plan to implement it and then make the necessary changes to the codebase.
-You can use the tools provided to edit files, run tests, and submit your changes.
+You can use the tools provided to edit files and submit your changes.
 Do not make edits to pre-existing tests.
 Pre-existing tests in the repo should be left alone.
 The feature you introduce should not break any existing functionality.
 You should prioritize to re-use existing helper functions and code patterns in the repo, you can make changes to existing helper functions if needed to support the new feature.